 - providing an engaging real-life touch and feel experience of the product to impress your stakeholders or investors;

 - setting up final product interaction and motion features to the development team.

-UXDA's banking super app functionality is based on three main banking innovations.
+UXDA's financial super app functionality is based on three main banking innovations.

 This can be achieved using the technology of full banking automatization, artificial intelligence in banking and predictive analytics.

-When it comes to personalized assistance, the core tasks of a banking super app should be to:
+When it comes to personalized assistance, the core tasks of a Fintech super app should be to:

 - inform the users about any situation that requires their attention;

 - help to improve users’ financial health by monitoring it and providing recommendations;